 Translating your teacher skills into corporate skills and showcasing them in your resume is vital to secure a job interview for a corporate trainer position.

-And, if all goes as planned, you will share these relevant achievements and core competencies in a job interview to continue to show your value.
+If all goes as planned, you will share these relevant achievements and core competencies in a job interview to continue showing your value.

 Ultimately, securing an excellent job offer as a corporate trainer.

 Why are many teachers looking into testing a second career?
 Making a transition from teaching to an alternate career is not out of the ordinary.